Tushar-2001-github/Python-_-Calculator/README.md

 # Python_Calculator
- I have created the calculator in python using tkinter and parser libraries
+In this Project  I have created the calculator in python using tkinter and parser libraries that performs all the  Arithmatic operations .